 So, again when you think about running it’s the heel-toe action and when you think about playing pickleball, it’s on the balls of your feet moving from side to side more.

-Running shoes are designed to run forward with the heel-to-toe motion and it requires more heel and midsole cushioning.
+Training vs running shoes: So, running shoes are designed to run forward with the heel-to-toe motion and it requires more heel and midsole cushioning.
 They’re lightweight and flexible but they have less lateral support and the sole edges tend to be sharp.

 Court shoes are designed to support the forward and quick side-to-side movement.
 There’s less cushioning but that improves court feel.
 They’re heavier with more lateral support and the sole edges tend to be more curved.
-So, you’re less likely to catch an edge and sprain an ankle.
-The tennis shoes are really far superior for pickleball than running shoes.